rcdoc-org/ACL-Modification-and-Logging/README.md

 - Check_For_Add_Rights
     - This function takes in the current access item and the global variable remove rights.
 It does a bit operation to check if the removed right exists on the existing rights and returns an expression comparing the result to if it is equal to 0.

 - Calculate_NewRights
+    - This function is designed around the principle that either the access item and removed items is sent to it or the access item and add items is sent to it.
+Based on which global variable came into the function determines the expression used via bit operations.
+This will either remove the right using both -band and -bnot or add the right using -bor.

 - Log_To_CSV
 - Update_ACLS
 - Log_None_Modified